hodori0719/Eventi/README.md

 A Discord bot which expands the built-in Event function for community-wide use.

 To build, Eventi requires a Discord Application token from the Discord Developer Portal and a Google Calendar synth account added to the .env file.
+Also requires a MongoDB database.

 ## Features: ##
 **Create events through slash command**